Global small solutions to 2-D incompressible MHD system: Introduction

-Nonlinear equations with the coupling structure as \eqref{1.1} arise in many other problems such as the evolution of nematic liquid crystals, the diffusive free interface motion and the immersed boundaries in flow fields, see \cite{Lin}.
-It is, therefore, fundamental to understand the dissipative mechanism in such a system and to develop analytical tools to handle these difficult nonlinear evolution systems.

-For the incompressible MHD equations \eqref{1.1a}, whether there is a dissipation or not is a very important problem also from physics of plasmas.
+We note that the system \eqref{1.1} has appeared in many problems, see the recent survey article \cite{Lin}.
+For the inviscid, incompressible MHD equations \eqref{1.1a}, it is an important problem that if it possesses a dissipation mechanism even though the magnetic diffusivity is close to zero.
 The heating of high temperature plasmas by MHD waves is one of the most interesting and challenging problems of plasma physics especially when the energy is injected into the system at the length scales much larger than the dissipative ones.
-It has been conjectured that in the 3-D MHD systems, energy is dissipated at a rate that is independent of the ohmic resistivity \cite{ChCa}.
-In other words, the viscosity (diffusivity) for the magnetic field equation can be zero yet the whole system may still be dissipative.
-We shall justify this conjecture in the two-dimensional case here.
+Indeed it has been conjectured that in the MHD systems, energy is dissipated at a rate that is independent of the ohmic resistivity \cite{ChCa}.
+In other words, the diffusivity for the magnetic field equation can be zero yet the whole system may still be dissipative.
+We shall justify this conjecture for initial data sufficiently close to a non-trivial equilibrium state in the two-dimensional case.
+Here the dissipation property is closely related to a partial dissipative property (in spatial directions) of magnetic waves due to non-trivial background magnetic fields.
+Our global existence results are solely based on the latter property.
+For this reason we also conjecture that such global well posedness results would not be possible without non-trivial background magnetic fields.

 Notice that, after substituting $\phi=x_2+\psi$ into \eqref{1.1}, one obtains the following system for $(\psi,\vv u):$